Death Dictionary

 Jaundies liver disease, causes yellowing of skin and eyes

-Kings Evil tubercular infection of throat lymph glands/tuberculosis lymphadenitis
+Kings Evil tubercular infection of throat lymph glands

 Leprosie leprosy